sharatd/Unity-Roll-A-Ball-Game/README.md

 # Unity-Roll-A-Ball
-The user gets points by hitting targets and negative points for colliding with walls.
+The user gets points by hitting targets.
+I improved upon the basic Roll-A-Ball game tutorial by including negative points for colliding with walls.
 Also, random targets regenerate after the user hits a wall and there are multiple UIs for the user's points and time elapsed as well as a final message for when the user wins.
 As I became familiar with Unity and the C# language, I was able to apply some of the object-oriented programming I learned from Java while also learning new skills.
 For instance, I figured out how to make a trigger for each collectible so that a certain target